Centrepointe

 The Centrepointe Community Association was formed on February 4, 2006 to represent and advance the interests of neighbourhood residents.
 A major issue confronting the association is the City of Ottawa's proposed development of the Centrepointe Town Centre concept, which could add up to two million square feet of high density residential and commercial space to the area.
 Residential construction in Centrepointe continues.
-In 2007, a former snowdump next to Centrepointe Park was converted into approximately 260 townhouses, terrace homes and low-rise apartments, which was completed in early 2011.
+In 2007, a former snow dump next to Centrepointe Park was converted into approximately 260 townhouses, terrace homes and low-rise apartments, which was completed in early 2011.
 The Centrepointe Community Association has not been very active as of late; however, it does advertise a community garage sale each spring.

 The easternmost portion of Centrepointe underwent major development.
 As of January 2012, construction had finished on three major projects: the City of Ottawa Archives at the corner of Tallwood Drive and Woodroffe Avenue, a new trades building for nearby Algonquin College, and expansion of Centrepointe Theatre at Ben Franklin Place.
 Baseline Station Portions of Constellation Drive were rerouted to accommodate the new buildings and as part of the City's long-term public transportation plan.

-As of 2022, two major apartment building projects are underway in the north section of Centrepointe: a 2-tower (22 and 24 storeys) Richcraft condominion complex on the southwest corner at 19 Centrepointe Drive, and a 15-storey rental apartment building near the northeast corner of Constellation Drive (2140 Baseline Road).
+As of 2024, two major apartment building projects are well underway in the north section of Centrepointe: a 2-tower (22 and 24 storeys) Richcraft condominium complex on the southwest corner at 19 Centrepointe Drive, and a 15-storey rental apartment building near the northeast corner of Constellation Drive (2140 Baseline Road).

-Baseline station is expected to be the terminus of Stage 2 of the LRT's Confederation Line, to be completed in 2023.
+Baseline station is expected to be the terminus of Stage 2 of the LRT's Line 1.
+Delayed several times, as of April 2024, it is now expected by OC Transpo to be completed in 2026 at the earliest.

 Many school-aged children attend Briargreen, Manordale, Knoxdale (French Immersion), Greenbank Middle School (closed in 2017), and then Sir Robert Borden High School.